-All companies must generate liquidity to survive, no matter their size or industry.
-Positioning your company in a strong cash position now provides a very important financial buffer, helping you to meet challenges and to survive.
+All companies must generate liquidity to survive, regardless of size or industry.
+Positioning your company in a strong cash position could provide an essential financial buffer, helping you meet challenges and survive.
 But doing so also positions the business for strategic opportunism.

 “For many, credit is less available as creditors have become more restrictive.
-Companies in many industries are facing severe revenue pressures, which have a corresponding impact on cash flow and the ability to raise capital of any class.
-There’s a polarized issue of more demand and less supply that’s really creating this market disruption.”
+Companies in many industries are facing revenue pressures, which have a corresponding impact on cash flow, leverage, and the ability to raise capital,” says Arduini.
+“Accordingly, optimizing working capital funding in a way that is friendly from a leverage perspective is very topical right now.”

-Many companies, in particular small- and medium-sized enterprises, are struggling to attract financing as their asset bases shrink as a result of weaker economic activity, he says, and that is leading to less debt-raising capacity.
+Many companies, in particular small- and medium-sized enterprises, are struggling to attract financing as their asset bases shrink due to weaker economic activity, he says, leading to less debt-raising capacity.

 “The most important thing that a company should know is that there are options,” Arduini says.

-- Lines of credit: While still a viable option, these are now being provided with a higher degree of caution and under tighter conditions as financial institutions react to weaker market conditions, and a softening in the financial performance of many companies.
+While still a viable option, lines of credit are now being provided with a higher degree of caution and under tighter conditions.
+This is primarily happening based on financial institutions reacting to weaker market conditions and a softening in the financial performance of many companies.

-- Government-guaranteed lending space: The Small Business Administration, for example, is stepping up to help companies with programs such as its Economic Injury Disaster Loans, available to eligible small businesses, private nonprofits, and U.S. agricultural businesses.
-Similarly, the Export-Import Bank of the U.S., which supports U.S. exporters primarily though credit insurance and loan guarantees, is working creatively to help both small and large companies by extending relief provisions for exporters and financial institutions that may have been affected by COVID-19.
+The Small Business Administration, for example, is stepping up to help companies with programs such as its Economic Injury Disaster Loans, available to eligible small businesses, private nonprofits, and U.S. agricultural businesses.
+Similarly, the Export-Import Bank of the U.S., which supports U.S. exporters primarily through credit insurance and loan guarantees.

 “Having your mind open to government alternatives right now can really benefit you,” Arduini says.
 “Many companies that historically wouldn’t have required government support are now finding themselves in a position where they need that type of credit enhancement to get the liquidity they need."